handsontable/handsontable/docs/content/guides/accessibility/accessibility.md

 ### Configure virtualization

-By default, Handsontable renders only those parts of the grid that are currently visible.
+By default, Handsontable renders only those rows and columns that are currently in the viewport.
 This feature, called [row virtualization](@/guides/rows/row-virtualization.md) and [column virtualization](@/guides/columns/column-virtualization.md), is great for
 [performance](@/guides/optimization/performance.md#define-the-number-of-pre-rendered-rows-and-columns), but may have a negative impact on accessibility.